jsummers/deark/readme.md

 -arcfn &lt;filename>
    When using -zip/-tar, use this name for the output file.
 Default is "output.zip" or "output.tar".
+-ka, -ka2, -ka3
+   When uzing -zip/-tar, "keep" the input filename, and use it as the initial part of the archive output filename.
+A suitable filename extenson like ".zip" will be appended.
+   -ka: Use only the base filename.
+   -ka2: Use the full path, but not as an actual path.
+   -ka3: Use the full path, as-is.
 -extrlist &lt;filename>
    Also create a text file containing a list of the names of the extracted files.
 Format is UTF-8, no BOM, LF terminators.
 To append to the file